telegraph/stylelint-config-telegraph/README.md

 ## Styleguide

+### Indentation

+Indent your CSS properties with tabs.
+The default tab size should be set as 4.

+### Nesting

+Heavy nesting should be avoided at all times, particularly with Sass.
+Every element should have its own class and be written on a new line.

+Nesting is only permitted for pseudo selectors and must have a new, empty, line above them.

+### Readability vs Compression

+CSS should be written in a readable manor and compression left for the build process and tooling.

 ### Prefixes

 Do not prefix any of your CSS as we let [autoprefixer](https://github.com/postcss/autoprefixer) do all of the hard work for us.

 ### Selectors

+Multiple shared selectors should go on seperate lines and you should not have more than 3 levels deep for selectors.

 #### Universal